mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

 Using :class:`~atsim.potentials.eam_tabulation.SetFL_FS_EAMTabulation` to Tabulate the Model
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-As in previous examples it is necessary to define pair, density and embedding functions in python code that are then wrapped in :class:`.EAMPotential` and :class:`.Potential` objects to be passed to the tabulation function.
+As in previous examples it is necessary to define pair, density and embedding functions in python code that are then wrapped in :class:`~atsim.potentials.EAMPotential` and :class:`~atsim.potentials.Potential` objects to be passed to the tabulation function.
 For brevity only the names of the functions, as defined in the attached example file (:download:`eam_example3a.py`) are now  given:

 * **Pair-Potentials:**